gordon-cs/gordon-360-api/README.md

     - [Introduction](#introduction)
 - [Troubleshooting](#troubleshooting)

-## Sites
+## Machines and Sites
+To work on this project, it is easiest to use the following machines provided by CTS:
+- CCCTrain.gordon.edu - Windows machine.
+    - Can be accessed through Remote Desktop Connection.
+    - Has the C# code.
+    - Has Visual Studio, MSSQL Server.
+    - Has deployment scripts and folders.
+    - Has site folders.
+- CS-360-API-TEST.gordon.edu - Ubuntu machine
+    - Is accessed through ssh.
+    - Is setup for running the tests (has an already filled `test_credentials.py` file.)
+    - Has the User-facing code (HTML, JS and CSS)

-The folders for these IIS sites can be found on the CS-RDP1 machine under `F:\sites`.
+The folders for these IIS sites can be found on the CCCTrain machine under `F:\sites`.
 - 360.gordon.edu -- Production Front-end.
 User-facing code (css, js, html)
 - 360Train.gordon.edu -- Development Front-end.
 User-facing code (css, js, html)
 - 360Api.gordon.edu -- Production JSON server site.
 C# using the ASP.NET Framework.